Vizzuality/marxan-cloud/docs/features/role-based-access-control/managing-roles/brief.md

    - users are granted their new roles instantly

-- Then, each new user who has been granted a role on the project/scenario will see the new project on their dashboard with a little “new“ or similar indication, and likewise for new scenarios they are given access to, within projects they already have access to.
+- Then, each new user who has been granted a role on the project/scenario will see the new project on their dashboard with a little "new" or similar visual hint, and likewise for new scenarios they are given access to, within projects they already have access to.